 What age should you start coding?

 Anyone can code just like anyone can learn a new language, which is one reason we think coding for kids is so important.
 The sooner we're exposed to a second language, the easier it is to learn.
 With the vast amount of resources available to us today, such as drag and drop block-based programming languages including Scratch, many kids are already creating games and animations before they can even type, and internalizing fundamental concepts that will prove important to them throughout a potential lifelong coding or engineering career.

 Discover the best coding for girls platforms

 Here's a list of some great platforms that put diversity, especially when it comes to getting more girls into coding, at the forefront of their educational mission.

 We believe passionately in the importance of computer science education for all kids K-12, and recognize that many skills necessary for propelling a student through our modern age simply aren't getting the attention they deserve in a traditional school setting.
 Coding isn't just some dry elective reserved for niche and poorly conveyed programs.
 Coding is for everyone, should be fun to learn, and is just as important for a well-rounded education as Math or English.

 Our CEO, Jessie Jiang, is a great example of how one woman in computer science can take her expertise as well as personal experience as a mother, and make a huge impact on over 100,00 students already who have learned to build (by building to learn!) games, animations, and even applications with real relevance in the real world through programming.
 We offer a wide variety of classes led by passionate teachers dedicated to giving a hands-on education, everything from robotics to design.
 And check out our blog for free programming tutorials and insightful articles.

-What they offer: Live online small group computer science classes and free coding tutorials
+What they offer: Live online small group computer science classes, coding camps, and free coding tutorials

 Ages: Grades K-12